 The trickiest bit about making madeleines is using the right pan.
 Yes you read right, in my view, that’s the hardest part because you can’t substitute the pan with anything other than a Madeleines pan.

 That signature shape embodies the Madeleines so I urge you to invest in one.
-If you prefer the smaller, more rectangular shaped Madeleines then definitely go for two pans as most recipes make enough batter to fill two trays and it’s a hassle to have to bake one set, cool the pan, wash, re-butter and flour, fill and bake for a second round.
-These Madeleines pans made in France will serve you well.
+If you prefer the smaller, more rectangular shaped Madeleines then definitely go for two 6-Hole Madeleines Trays, as most recipes make enough batter to make x12 madeleines and it’s a hassle to have to bake one set, cool the pan, wash, re-butter and flour, fill and bake for a second round.

-For Christmas I bought myself (!) one of the round deep shell Madeleines trays.
-Each mould holds double the amount of filling so you only need to buy one tray.
+For Christmas I bought myself (!) one of these Madeleine Bakeware in Champagne Gold.
+They have beautiful large spherical shell moulds and each mould holds double the amount of filling so you only need to buy one tray.
 I have fallen head over heels with this shape – a wise investment for sure, I know that this tray will serve me well!

 How to make these Triple Chocolate Madeleines